coderholic/pyradio/README.md

                         manager.
   -ep EXTRA_PLAYER_PARAMETERS, --extra-player_parameters EXTRA_PLAYER_PARAMETERS
                         Provide extra player parameters as a string.
-The string's format is [player_name:parameters].
-                        player_name can be 'mpv', 'mplayer' or 'vlc'.
+The parameter is saved in the configuration file and is activated for the current session.
+The string's format is [player_name:parameters]. player_name can be 'mpv',
-                        Alternative format to pass a profile:
+                        'mplayer' or 'vlc'.
+Alternative format to pass a
-                        [player_name:profile:profile_name].
-In this case, the
+                        profile: [player_name:profile:profile_name].
+In this
-                        profile_name must be a valid profile defined in the player's config file (not for VLC).
+                        case, the profile_name must be a valid profile defined in the player's config file (not for VLC).
   -ap ACTIVE_PLAYER_PARAM_ID, --active-player-param-id ACTIVE_PLAYER_PARAM_ID
                         Specify the extra player parameter set to be used with the default player.
 ACTIVE_PLAYER_PARAM_ID is 1-11